 I offer wireless Internet access throughout the house, off-street parking, and kitchen privileges.
 You are always free to brew yourself a cup of coffee or tea.
 I encourage travel-weary guests to do their laundry and make themselves a home-cooked meal.
 I also have an iron and an ironing board that you are welcome to use.

-My house was built in 1892 for Chester Larrabee, owner of the Sturdevant-Larrabee Company, Builders of Fine Carriages and Sleighs.
+My house was built in 1892 for Chester Larrabee, co-owner of the Sturtevant-Larrabee Company, Builders of Fine Carriages and Sleighs.
 I purchased the house in 1990 from the estate of Helen Larrabee, Chester's youngest child, who lived here her whole life.
 The house is well-preserved example of the Queen Anne style, with chestnut and oak moldings that have never been painted, pocket doors, three fireplaces, a laundry chute, and potato bins in the pantry.
 It gives me great pleasure to share it with you.

-Interaction with Guests
+Interaction with guests

 I make it a point to be home to greet my guests and give them a key, and I am usually available during their stay.
 I look forward to our having breakfast together.
 It is one of the most enjoyable parts of being an Airbnb host.

 There is convenient public transport, including a direct bus to Binghamton University, when school is in session.
 Among the numerous taxi services, I recommend Yellow Cab.
 Alas, NY state does not allow us to have Uber, but we are working on that.

-Other Things to Note
+Other things to note

 Airbnb depends upon trust among its members, which is why I require my guests to have a Verified ID.
 It can take a little time to complete the process, but the friendly Airbnb team will be glad to help you through the process.
 Use your profile to tell the community a little about yourself.
 Where do you work?
 Perhaps you have a website.
 Any details are welcome.
 And when you make your inquiry, let me know why you are coming to Binghamton.
 That way I will be better able to meet your needs.

 I do not allow smoking inside the house, but you are free to smoke on the front and back porches and in the garden.

-This host has 70 reviews for other properties.View Other Reviews
+This host has 163 reviews for other properties.View other reviews

 I have had a long professional involvement in the world of art and antiques, including an antique frame business.
 I am a writer and a community activist, and I love to cook and garden.
 I have a dog and a cat for company, and they enjoy being Airbnb hosts as much as I do.